Authors: Sebastian Ibold, Jingzhu Li

 Long-Term Strategic Development of China’s Transport Sector in Two Phases

-The Outline for Building China’s Strength in Transport is a long-term oriented top-level and systematic guidance plan.
+The Outline for Building China’s Strength in Transport is a long-term oriented top-level guidance plan and part of China’s comprehensive transport sector development policy system (see Figure 1).
 It lays the foundation of China’s ambition to transform from a speed- and scale-centered and comparatively isolated development model within the transport sector towards an innovative, quality- and efficiency-centered integrated transport model.

-To better understand the policy and the future orientation of transport in China, it is worth to first look into the past.
 During the last decades China underwent a holistic socio-economic transformation, which accelerated after the opening-up reforms in the early 1980s.
 Along with rapid economic growth and urbanization came the large-scale expansion of the country’s transport infrastructure – as the foundation of overall economic development and increasing quality of life.
-By the end of 2018, the road network in China had a total length of 4.847 million kilometers (60 times that of 1949) and the total passenger volume grew from 136 million passengers in 1949 to about 17.9 billion passengers moved by public transport in 2018 (see Table 1).
+By the end of 2019, the high-speed rail (HSR) network in China had a total length of 35,000 kilometers, the express network length totaled 150,000 km and 238 civil airports were in operation. (see Table 1).

 However, with the rapid development came problems such as environmental degradation, severe air pollution, and high carbon emissions among others.
 The transport related carbon emissions increased from 397 million tons in 2005 to 1.04 billion tons in 2018, accounting for about 10 percent of the total emissions in China.

-Based on the 13th Five-Year Plan for Economic and Social Development of the People`s Republic of China and other relevant policies, the recently released Outline for Building China’s Strength in Transport establishes the long-term guideline for implementing a globally leading and quality-oriented future transport sector development.
+Based on the achievements of the 13th Five-Year Plan period and in line with China’s 2030 and 2060 climate targets, the 1+N policy system for CO2 peaking and carbon neutrality and other relevant transport sector policies, the Outline for Building China’s Strength in Transport establishes the long-term guiding framework for developing a globally leading and quality-oriented future transport sector.
 The goal is to build a so-called comprehensive modern transport system in the following two phases:

 Phase 1 – 2020 to 2035: Building an advanced and competitive transport system